 Sunderland AFC takeover: Everything we know so far about American groups potential deal and next steps

+Sunderland AFC takeover: Everything we know so far about the American investors - including Michael Dell - deal and next steps

 An American investment group including tech magnate Michael Dell is close to taking a controlling share at Sunderland AFC.